peteroupc/peteroupc.github.io/colorgen.md

 Unlike with many other RGB color spaces, sRGB's _transfer function_ does not use gamma encoding; the function is not the same as applying the exponent 1/2.2, but rather uses a similar formula.

-The following methods convert colors between linearized and nonlinearized sRGB.
+The following methods convert colors between linearized and companded sRGB.
 (Note that the threshold `0.0031308` is that of IEC 61966-2-1, the official sRGB standard;
 the sRGB proposal has different values for this threshold.)

-    // Convert a color component from nonlinearized to linearized RGB METHOD LinearFromsRGB(c)
+    // Convert a color component from companded to linearized RGB METHOD LinearFromsRGB(c)
      // NOTE: Threshold here would more properly be
      // 12.92 * 0.0031308 = 0.040449936, but I don't know